zhongyuhuang/Household-air-pollution-attributable-deaths-Analysis/README.md

-# Household-air-pollution-attributable-deaths-Analysis
+# Air pollution-attributable-deaths-Analysis

-This repo uses the Household air pollution: burden of disease data of all WHO members collected by the World Health Organization in 2016.
-It aims to reveal any trends of deaths resulting from household air pollution among countries.
+This repo uses the air pollution emission by sources data and the related premature death data of Canada collected by organization for Economic Co-operation and Development from 2005-2019.
+This report aims to model and predict the trend of premature deaths resulting from PM2.5 in Canada by using the linear regression model.

-The data - available here: https://www.who.int/data/gho/data/indicators/indicator-details/GHO/household-air-pollution-attributable-deaths, is saved in inputs/data.
+The data - available here: https://stats.oecd.org/Index.aspx?DataSetCode=EXP_MORSC#, is saved in inputs/data.